Comments on the Future of VORSIM - Vernon Oley Roningen

 Upgrades: There has never been an upgrade policy for VORSIM since an upgrade is technically difficult in VBA and the cost of the newer VORSIM version has been low.
 It is much cheaper for you to buy the new version of VORSIM than what I would charge for a manual upgrade.
 However if you show an error in VORSIM 15 which you purchase, I will send an updated version if the error has been corrected.

 Spreadsheet modeling: Models are created in Excel using its equation and “Visual Basic for Applications (VBA)” capability.
 One can manually build models in Excel, but as they become larger, it becomes difficult to keep track of variables and data.
-VORSIM software imposes some structural regularity during the model-building process.
+VORSIM software imposes some Excel based structural regularity during the model-building process.
 The result is that you always know exactly where your data and equations are located and the variable nomenclature reflects this model structure.
 A VORSIM model structure follows the spreadsheet structure.
 So VORSIM changes a modeling effort to a structured one rather than an ad hoc creation of variables and equations in spreadsheets.
 In addition, VORSIM makes it relatively easy to use complex spreadsheet features such a pivot tables for examining model solutions.
-Once created, complex equations are modified and re-written with the click of a button rather than having to be entered manually by hand.
+Once created, complex equations are modified and re-written with the click of a button rather than having to be modified manually.

 The Future: I assume that VORSIM version 15 for Excel 2013 is as advanced as it can be for now.
-Although version 15 probably still has some bugs in seldom used routines, the routines to build and simulate models are the best ever.
+Although version 15 still has some bugs in seldom used routines, the key routines to build and simulate models are the best ever.

 The Business: VORSIM as a consulting business will survive for a year or two.
 If someone wants to purchase the business, what does it consist of?
 A trademarked name (VORSIM), patented software (VORSIM modeling software), and sample models.
 For someone to use VORSIM in a consulting business requires a lot of VORSIM model-building experience.
 When my VORSIM business will close in a year or two, further support and development may not be done by me.
 Offers to buy the VORSIM software (unlocked for further development) will be considered with a minimum bid of $25,000.